jankazil/madis-data/README.md

 The package provides command-line tools that:

-- select stations by geography (an individual MADIS or Metar station, a U.S. state, a Regional Transmission Organization/Independent System Operator regions, and the special region CONUS representing the contiguous United States),
+- select stations by geography (an individual Mesonet or Metar station, a U.S. state, a Regional Transmission Organization/Independent System Operator regions, and the special region CONUS representing the contiguous United States),
 - download Mesonet or Metar observation files for a specified date range,
 - extract, preprocess, and save in netCDF files the observables
     - 2 m temperature,